 Where universities decide they cannot deliver what was promised, they will need to consider how to put that right.
 A blanket refusal to consider tuition fee refunds in any circumstances is not reasonable.

 During the initial coronavirus crisis period, universities may have been able to rely on what’s known as ‘force majeure’ clauses to avoid legal liability for not delivering on their contractual obligations.
-However, you’ll be relieved to know clauses that attempt to exclude a university’s liability for failing to deliver the educational service to the required standard, and those giving the provider a wide discretion to change significant aspects of a course of study are unlikely to stand up to scrutiny despite what you might think.
+However, clauses that attempt to exclude a university’s liability for failing to deliver the educational service to the required standard, and those giving the provider a wide discretion to change significant aspects of a course of study are unlikely to stand up to scrutiny despite what you might think.

 Universities have now had time to prepare and plan for the longer-term effects of the pandemic, and so those effects are unlikely to be considered an extraordinary event outside of their control that is preventing them from delivering the service they have promised.